chemouna/RxAndroidLog/README.md

 (This project is still under heavy development and api may change very often and a lot in the coming versions).

-We all know debugging RxJava's code is pretty hard, *RxAndroidLog* is a library to help with logging rxjava operations by providing an extensible api for logging.
+Debugging RxJava's code is pretty hard, *RxAndroidLog* is a library to help with logging rxjava operations by providing an extensible api for logging.

 Logging operations can be composed with rxjava's operation and granular control for what to log